-I'm beginning to wonder whether there's such a thing as honest advertising.
+I've got to hand it to South African airliners - they're not scared of pushing boundaries when it comes to advertising.
 A while back we had Kulula claiming that the reason they were excluding airport taxes from their headline prices was to point out the exhorbitant fees which ACSA are charging (conveniently, this also makes Kulula's flight prices look lower than they actually are).

 Now, today we received an email advert from Mango airlines encouraging us to "fly Mango for less than R90".
 On seeing this we excitedly started to try and find return flights from Cape Town to Johannesburg.
 We found a return flight, where the outbound leg was R87 (and the return leg R549), so decided to just book the outbound leg...when trying to book the outbound leg alone the price suddenly hopped up to R549.
 So much for flying Mango for less than R90.